 Lincoln Has Two More Deaths From COVID-19

-Deaths reported today: 2, a woman in her 60s who was hospitalized and vaccinated, and a man in his 70s who was hospitalized and unvaccinated
+Deaths reported today: 2, a man in his 60s who was hospitalized and not vaccinated, and a female in her 70s who was hospitalized and vaccinated

 Risk Dial: red – risk of COVID-19 spread and impact in the community is severe

 Directed Health Measure: The DHM is effective through February 11 and includes a mask requirement for all individuals ages 2 and older regardless of vaccination status.
 More information on the health measure and masks is available at lincoln.ne.gov/DHM and lincoln.ne.gov/mask.